nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     4. Other incorrect mark undone commands to try: `mark unfinished`, `mark undone m/NON_EXISTENT_MODULE i/NON_EXISTENT_STUDENT_ID ti/NON_EXISTENT_TASK_ID`, `...`<br>
        Expected: Similar to previous.

-### Finding a student

-1. Finding the information of a specific student in a specific module.

-   1. Prerequisites: List all modules using the `home` command.
-At least 1 `Module` is in the list and that `Module` contains at least 1 `Student`.

-   2. Test case: `find m/CS2103 i/A1234567A`<br>
-      Expected: The `Student` with student id `A1234567A` in the `Module` `CS2103` will be chosen and displayed in TAB.

-   3. Test case: `find m/CS2103 i/NON_EXISTING_STUDENT_ID`<br>
-      Expected: No `Student` will be chosen and displayed in TAB.
-Error details shown in the status message.

-   4. Other incorrect find commands to try: `lookup`, `search`, `...`<br>
-      Expected: Similar to previous.

-### Going to the homepage

-1. Going to the homepage of TAB from anywhere in the application.

-   1. Prerequisites: The TAB application is running.

-   2. Test case: `home`<br>
-      Expected: The home page of TAB will be shown, along with all the data currently in TAB.

-   3. Other incorrect home commands to try: `list`, `back`, `...`<br>
-      Expected: Similar to previous.

 ### Clearing all information